CEA-COSMIC/ModOpt/CONTRIBUTING.md

 All contributions should adhere to the following style guides currently implemented in ModOpt:

 1. All code should be compatible with the Python versions listed in `README.rst`.
-At present this requires backwards compatibility with Python 2.7.

 1. All code should adhere to [PEP8](https://www.python.org/dev/peps/pep-0008/) standards.